How to Write a Usability Testing Report (With Free Templates and Examples)

 If you are testing what users like or dislike about your product and finding solutions for their issues, you will need to create a user (or usability) testing report that leads to a deeper understanding.
 Make sure your report uncovers the information you need to improve your product.
 Here’s how you can do it effectively:

 Quick Tip: Use Xtensio to create a living document that you can collaborate with your team on and simplify your process.
-When you’re finished, it can easily be shared as a live link with your product and management teams to streamline the next steps.
+When you’re finished, it can easily be shared as a live link with your product and management teams to guide the next steps.

 1. Company name and logo